pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund.md

 ## No VAT Concerns

-For countries such as Australia (AU) and Japan (JP) where we don't charge VAT during checkout, there are no related concerns.
+For countries such as Canada (CA) Japan (JP) where we don't charge VAT during checkout, there are no related concerns.